 The City of Sierra Madre has issued a Green Flag Alert for mudslides and debris flows in the hillside communities.
-The National Weather Service is forecasting an 80% chance of precipitation for this evening, rising to 100% chance of precipitation for tomorrow.
+The National Weather Service has forecasted an 80% chance of rain for this morning (Wednesday October 6, 2010).

 A Green Flag Alert is issued when there is an 80% chance or more of precipitation.
 Affected residents should get ready for potential evacuation and keep close watch on weather forecasts.
-This includes residents of the Upper and Lower Canyon as well as any resident whose property abuts the hillsides burned by the Santa Anita Fire.
+This includes residents of the Upper and Lower Canyon as well as any resident whose property abuts the hillsides.

 Stage One: GREEN FLAG - Activated under a prediction of 80% - 100% chance of precipitation.
 Affected residents should get “READY” for potential evacuation.
 This includes keeping a close watch on weather forecasts.

-Stage Two: YELLOW FLAG - Activated with an LA County Phase 1 mudflow forecast.
+Stage Two: YELLOW FLAG - Activated with an LA County Phase 1 mudflow forecast, or deemed consistent with the County’s forecast thresholds.
 This is described as small, isolated debris and mudflows possible at specific locations.
 Affected residents should get “SET” to leave their homes and may choose to voluntarily evacuate.
 Please note that all vehicles must be off the streets in potential mudflow areas during Yellow Flag alerts.